zenml-io/blog.zenml.io/_posts/2023-09-01-introducing-mlstacks:-a-refreshed-way-to-deploy-mlops-infrastructure.md

 conversations with users of the old `mlops-stacks` repository / functionality.
 In that spirit, MLStacks is also designed to be able to work as a standalone deployment option independent of ZenML.
-All of this is available in the new `mlstacks` Python package and with ZenML's latest release (0.44.0).
+All of this is available in the new `mlstacks` Python package and with [ZenML's latest release (0.44.1)](https://github.com/zenml-io/zenml/releases/tag/0.44.1).

 ## How can I try it out?